KaterinaSofroniou/KaterinaSofroniou.github.io/index.md

     <p>
       Check out the code on Github: <a href="https://github.com/KaterinaSofroniou/adbs900/tree/main/Project">MP3 Player with an Audio Visualer</a>
-      Check out the code on Github: <a href="https://github.com/KaterinaSofroniou/adbs900/tree/main/Project"> MP3 Player With a Visualiser</a>
     </p>
   <td>
 	<video width="429" height="200" controls>